loco-choco/TranspilerHandbook/transpiler.md

 }
 ```

-`CodeInstruction.LoadField` works in a simmilar manner, so when you want to use them you only need the class type, the field name and not forget to call `ldarg.0` or the class instance pointer (all this examples use the `this` class instance, but this work for any class instance inside the method!, just change `ldarg.0` to what calls the instance).
+`CodeInstruction.LoadField` works in a simmilar manner, so when you want to use them you only need the class type, the field name and not forget to call `ldarg.0` or the class instance pointer (all this examples use the `this` class instance, but this work for any class instance inside the method, just change `ldarg.0` to what loads the instance).

 ### Calling functions
 ---